You are here > Home > Tefl in Latin America > Guatemala > Traveling in Guatemala

-Traveling in Guatemala
+Teaching English in Guatemala

 Transportation

-The best way to travel around Antigua is on foot.
+The best way to travel around Antigua is by foot.
 The landscape is relatively flat, so walking is no problem.
 You can always take a taxi or a “tuc tuc” (three wheeled taxi) to get around.
 Antigua is not a large city, so finding your way around should not be too difficult.
 You are, however, in a foreign country, so please read our section on safety!

 Festivals

 The most famous festival in Antigua occurs during Holy Week (Easter Week), and there is much to see and do.
 The streets are covered with sawdust in intricate patterns and various colors.
 They stay that way until the parade at Easter, which, of course goes over the “painting” in sawdust.
-This is an extremely popular festival for both tourists and Guatamalans alike.
+This is an extremely popular festival for both tourists and Guatemalans alike.
 For this, you need to book a room well in advance, unless, of course, you are already staying there.
 Naturally, the other known festival is New Year’s Eve.

 Cuisine

 You’re not in Kansas anymore, Toto.
 Be prepared to dine on Latin American cuisine.
 This means tacos, quesadillas, chicken in various dishes, and tamales.
 In other words, the food is what you would expect in any Latin American country- There are some well-known and well recommended restaurants that you should try, however.
-The Rainbow Café has an all day breakfast, as well as books in English and a travel agency.
+The Rainbow Café has an all-day breakfast, as well as books in English and a travel agency.
 Fernando’s Kaffe is a place for the best coffee in town.

 Money

-$ 1.00 USD equals 7.78900 GTO
+$1.00 USD equals 7.78900 GTO

 Phones